461 total views, 3 views today

 Boost in Productivity

 The open, harmonious work area fosters a better interaction among individuals.
 Cafes and common areas become a breeding ground for networking and sharing information.

 It creates an opportunity to interact with people from varying professional backgrounds which can also easily be converted into generating leads and partnership opportunities.

-Micro-rental, is the hottest trend in residential real estate.
-Put simply: a company rents a large multi-room unit, creates communal spaces and sublets individual bedrooms out to people on a short-term basis.
+Micro-rental is the hottest trend in residential real estate.
+Put simply: a company rents a large multi-room unit creates communal spaces and sublets individual bedrooms out to people on a short-term basis.

 Co-living companies don’t own the property themselves but instead act as property managers.
 Living covers rent, cleaning, laundry, and more.

-Startup company, ‘Common’ has recently raised $7.5 million in Series A funding and has announced the opening of a 51-bedroom residence in Williamsburg, NYC.
+The startup company, ‘Common’ has recently raised $7.5 million in Series A funding and has announced the opening of a 51-bedroom residence in Williamsburg, NYC.
 This is the company’s 3rd building in the NYC borough of Brooklyn and the first ground-up development.

 Airbnb is one of the most successful startups in the world.
 Launched in 2008, the company’s website and app connects hosts and travelers and facilitates the process of renting without owning any rooms itself.
 This builds a sharing-space economy by allowing property owners to rent out private flats.

 Airbnb operates as a transaction facilitator between hosts and travelers who are looking for comfortable accommodation at a cheap price. the platform builds trust within the community of users and lowers transaction costs by providing host protection insurance, as well as a rating and review system.
 Profiles and user reviews help to create reputation and trust among participants of the marketplace.